Legendary-Candice-Joe/Legendary-Candice-Joe/README.md

 # The idiot is finally here!

-The legendary canicde joe has decided from Yugoslavian depths to present some of the best git repositories known to man kind.
+The Legendary Candice Joe has descended from Yugoslavian depths to present some of the best git repositories known to man kind.
 Originally born in 1892, travelled to Sikkim, currently living in Crotia, Yugoslavia.

 Made Round Engine® for the game titled "Friday Night Funkin'".